Components of a Force

 Given the direction cosines of the force:

-Given the coordinates of any two points along the line of action of the force (in reference to the figure shown, one of the points is the origin):
+Given the coordinates of any two points along the line of action of the force (with reference to the figure shown, one of the points is the origin):

 Let d = distance OB

-Vector Notation of a Force (Also called Rectangular Representation of a Force)
+Vector Notation of a Force (Rectangular Representation of a Force)

 Where λ is a unit vector.
 There are two cases in determining λ; by direction cosines and by the coordinates of any two points on the line of action of the force.